-Zimbabweans hit by soaring inflation: Will gold coins help?
+Zimbabweans hit by 257% inflation: Will gold coins help?

 “If we are lucky, we can sell up to 12 buckets of water (per day) for $2,” said the 50-year-old father of three.
 That’s about enough money to buy the family’s food for the day, he said.

-Rising prices and a fast depreciating currency have pushed many Zimbabweans to the brink, reminding people of when the southern African country faced world-record inflation of 5 billion % in 2008.
+Rising prices and a fast depreciating currency have pushed many Zimbabweans to the brink, reminding people of when the southern African country faced world-record inflation of 5 billion% in 2008.
 With inflation jumping from 191% in June to 257% in July, many Zimbabweans fear the country is heading back to such hyperinflation.

 To prevent a return of such economic disaster, President Emmerson Mnangagwa’s government last month took the unprecedented step of introducing gold coins as legal tender.
 The country’s central bank, the Reserve Bank of Zimbabwe, said that because the value of the one-ounce, 22-carat coins would be determined by the international price of gold they will help tame the runaway inflation and stabilize the nation’s currency.